Highlighting

 Use Fast Vector Highlighter for content field.

+Default: false.
 When false, uses Unified Highlighter instead.
+See Highlighter types for trade-offs.

 highlighter_fragment_size